Javgarag/pd2-computergui-docs/docs/events.md

 ```
 This would create a bitmap object which is highly reactive to mouse interactions.
 The `mouse_variant` value is used to determine what texture rect the mouse texture should have when over the object.
 Possible values are `arrow` (default), `link`, `hand` and `grab`; you can define more at `ComputerGui.mouse_variants`.

 Event names are used as the key for a table where you actually define it.
 See below for details on possible `type` values and event names.
 Events are triggered on the *ComputerWindow* class first by the unit extension.
-The *ComputerWindow* class will then automatically pass the event to child objects, passing itself as the first argument.
+The *ComputerWindow* class will then automatically pass the event to child objects.
 Events may have certain trigger filters; for more information on these, check out the table below or `ComputerWindow:trigger_event()`.

 You can make your own events by simply adding their name to the configuration and calling them by using the aforementioned method on the corresponding window; say, when a timer finishes, a video plays, *etc*.